KennethWussmann/mock-fuel/README.md

             .header("X-Example" to "hello_world")
             .responseString()

-    // verifyRequest that there was a request.
+    // verify that there was a request.
-    // they are also in a queue and calling verifyRequest takes & removes the first mockFuelStore.verifyRequest {
+    // requests are also in a queue and calling verifyRequest takes & removes the first mockFuelStore.verifyRequest {
         // it should be a POST
         assertMethod(Method.POST)